 - Cauliflower mash - This delicious side can be made with a combination of cauliflower and potato or just cauliflower on its own for a healthier spin.
 We like drizzling a healthy glug of Texas olive oil into the mash for that buttery flavor.
 Use kosher salt or Himalayan salt instead of iodized table salt for the best heart-healthy version.

 - Green beans and almond gremolata - Green beans are a tasty side for any occasion.
 Try making your gremolata with an infused extra virgin olive oil.
-Citrus flavors like blood orange or lemon work well with this dish to give it a little zing where needed.
+Citrus flavors like blood orange work well with this dish to give it a little zing where needed.

 - Vanilla sweet potatoes - It might sound all sugary and sweet but this heart-happy dish is perfectly sweet AND spicy.
 Try roasting your sweet potatoes in a mixture of jalapeno olive oil, a vanilla bean pod, and maple syrup.
 It is a kick like no other.